marrio-h/universal-parallax/README.md

 - Pls [report any problems](https://github.com/marrio-h/universal-parallax/issues) you find!
 Thanks :)

 ## Custom speed
-You can change the parallax speed; the higher the number, the slower the parallax effect.
+You can change the parallax speed; the higher the number, the slower the parallax effect

 ```js
 new universalParallax().init({